How to get the best out of your virtual agency

 She glared at him balefully.
 Was he just passing time waiting for the HR lackey to come in and do his dirty work for him?

 Apparently not.
-“So I was wondering if I might prevail upon you to apply your talents to writing a few stories about the company, our solutions and how we help our customers grow and so forth…”
+“So I was wondering if I might prevail upon you to apply your storyteller talents to writing a few stories about the company, our solutions and how we help our customers grow and so forth…”

-“Oh, I don’t think so,” she interrupted, immediately seeing a flaw in his plan.
-“They’d be so boring: who would want to read those?”
+“Oh, I don’t think so,” she interrupted, immediately seeing a flaw in his plan

 “Ah, yes,” he replied with a mere smidge of a vindictive twinkle in his eye.
-“But it would be your job to make them interesting, tell a good story, engage the reader and what not.
-Then, maybe, you might talk to a journalist or two, see if you could interest them in writing their own stories about us…”
+“But it would be your job to make them interesting, tell a good story, engage the reader and whatnot.
+Then, maybe, you might talk to a journalist or two.
+See if you could interest them in writing their own stories about us…”

 She looked at him aghast.
 Why, just the thought of it made her feel queasy.
 “PR!
 You want me to do PR??”
 How very dare he? ”I shan’t do it, I shan’t!
 You can’t make me!” she wailed.

-“Well, no need to agree the brief right now.
+“Well, no need to agree on the brief right now.
 Why don’t you have the rest of the afternoon off to think about it?”

 She grabbed her papers from his desk and stalked with great dignity from his office, not trusting herself to speak.

-She’d just do it for a few months before she went and found herself a proper job or, at least had saved enough for a deposit on an attic and a pair of fingerless gloves…
+She’d just do it for a few months before she went and found herself a proper job.
+Or, at least had saved enough for a deposit on an attic and a pair of fingerless gloves…

-And so, best beloveds, thanks to the thankless intervention of a remarkable CEO, I began my twenty year, hugely enjoyable and vastly rewarding career in PR.
+And so, best beloveds, thanks to the thankless intervention of a remarkable CEO, I began my twenty-year, hugely enjoyable, and vastly rewarding career in PR.

 Funny that now, ‘PR is all about telling stories.’
 I thought it always was…